awickert/gFlex/README.md

 # If you want to plot the output
 flex.plotChoice='both'
-# An output file could also be defined here
+# An output file for deflections could also be defined here
 # flex.wOutFile =
 flex.output() # Plots and/or saves output, or does nothing, depending on
               # whether flex.plotChoice and/or flex.wOutFile have been set